Irfankhan761/ResturantFinder/README.md

    - Click on the "Login" button.
    - On successful login, you will be redirected to the homepage.

-### Contact US Interface
+### Contact Us Interface

 3. Contact Us:
    - Navigate to the Contact page.
-   - Enter your details including message (name, email and message).
+   - Enter your details, including the message (name, email, and message).
-   - Click on the "send message" button.
+   - Click on the "Send Message" button.

 ### Restaurant Search Interface